 It was probably a kids dream rather than an adults, very family friendly.
-We took part in some of the activities including coral viewing on a glass bottom boat, being thrown about on an inflatable banana tied to a jetboat and snorkeling Both Alix and I are PADI Open Water Diver qualified so we were also able to go Scuba Diving with a guide – my first experience of diving without a wetsuit and in water above 10 degrees Celsius!
+We took part in some of the activities including coral viewing on a glass bottom boat, being thrown about on an inflatable banana tied to a jetboat and snorkelling Both Alix and I are PADI Open Water Diver qualified so we were also able to go Scuba Diving with a guide – my first experience of diving without a wetsuit and in water above 10 degrees Celsius!

 Being isolated with no supermarket, it’s necessary to purchase a Meal Plan and eat all meals in the restaurant, but they were impressive and we met and talked to fellow travelers, sharing tables during the evenings.